 Esteban Zimányi is a full professor and the director of the Department of Computer & Decision Engineering (CoDE) at ULB.
 He started his studies at the Universidad Autónoma de Centro América, Costa Rica.
 He received a B.Sc.
 (1988) and a doctorate (1992) in computer science from the Faculty of Sciences at the ULB.
 During 1997, he was a visiting researcher at the Database Laboratory of the Ecole Polytechnique Fédérale de Lausanne, Switzerland.
+He co-authored and co-edited 16 books, 18 book chapters, 19 articles in international journals, and 82 papers in international conferences.
+He is coordinator of the BDMA and IT4BI-DC Erasmus Mundus programmes.
+He is Editor-in-Chief of the Journal on Data Semantics published by Springer.
 His current research interests include data warehouses, spatio-temporal databases, geographic information systems, and semantic web.

 Mahmoud Sakr is an Assistant Professor at the CoDE Department of the ULB, where he teaches Business Process Management and Data Mining.
 He received a Dr.rer.nat (2012) in Computer Science and Information Systems from FernUni-Hagen, Germany.
 Previously he was a postdoc researcher in the same department in ULB, and an assistant professor in the Information Systems department in Ain Shams University in Egypt.
 He was a visiting researcher at Philipps-Universität Marburg, Germany.
 His current research interests include moving object databases, mobility data analytics, and data mining.
 Many of his research work is also contributed to the open source moving object databases SECONDO and MobilityDB.
 He also serves as a reviewer for relevant journals in the area.